 The man smiled and leaned back into shadow.

-Gwendolyn stood, grabbed a candle, and thrust it into the darkness across the table.
+Gwendolyn stood, grabbed a candle, and thrust it into

 The man was gone.

-It was a crumpled bit of paper.
-Scrawled on one side in listless, jagged black letters were three words: Yaldaboath Saklas Samael
+side in listless, jagged black letters were three words: Yaldaboath Saklas Samael